-- the target\max\rec field in an ARP response.
+- the SPEED_MAP maintained by the 1394 bus manager, andwhich provides the maximum transmission speed between any two nodes on the local Serial Bus.
+The bus manager analyzes bus topology in order to construct the speed map; the maximum transmission speed between nodes reflects the capabilities of the intervening nodes.
+The speed in turn implies a maximum data payload (see Table 1); - the target_max_rec field in an ARP response.
 This document requires a minimum value of 8 (equivalent to a data payload of 512 octets).
-Nodes that operate at S200 and faster are encouraged but not required to implement correspondingly larger values for target\max\rec; or - other methods beyond the scope of this standard.
+Nodes that operate at S200 and faster are encouraged but not required to implement correspondingly larger values for target_max_rec; or - other methods beyond the scope of this standard.

-The maximum data payload shall be the minimum of the largest data payload implemented by the sender, the recipient and the PHYs of all intervening nodes.
+The maximum data payload shall be the minimum of the largest data payload implemented by the sender, the recipient and the PHYs of all intervening nodes (the last is implicit in the SPEED MAP entry indexed by sender and recipient).